mabry1985/SPACE-AGE/README.md

 * _Download or clone repository_
 * _run npm install in your console at the root folder_
+* _run npm run build in your console at the root folder_
 * _open in your favorite browser_
 * _follow on screen instructions_